GAMSAT Scholarships Now Open! | Click Here to Apply & Secure an All Fees Paid Course worth $1649 + $500 Study Grant!

 Very High

-*As always, whether or not a score is considered ‘good enough’ depends on the cutoffs for the particular Medical Schools you intend to apply to.
-Make sure to consult the relevant institution websites for further details.
+*As always, whether or not a score is considered ‘good enough’ depends on the cutoffs for the Medical Schools you intend to apply to.
+Check the relevant institution and GEMSAS websites for current details.

 What is the GAMSAT Percentile Curve?

-What this means is that the majority of people (>95%) will rank somewhere around the middle of the curve, the 50 th percentile, with increasingly fewer the farther you go in each direction.
+What this means is that most candidates cluster around the middle of the curve, near the 50 th percentile, with increasingly fewer the farther you go in each direction.
 This has implications for your marks.
 In the lower third of the curve three marks might be the difference between the 20 th percentile and the 40 th percentile.
 So too in the top third.
 However in the middle third, three marks might be the difference between the 50 th percentile and the 55 th .

 This is most easily visualised with an example of the curve as seen above.
 You can also review the score distribution curve below.